seshaljain/shishukunjmun2018/site/content/committees/sa/_index.md

 This year we have 3 specialized committees – two continuous crisis committees and the Security Council.
 These committees will challenge your problem solving skills, patience, imagination, tolerance, and negotiation & collaboration skills.
 Extensive agendas ranging from the Argentinian crisis to the Venezuelan crisis, which consider various ecological, economic and equitable factors, will surely keep you on your toes.

 With an unflagging crisis staff and our enthusiastic Bureau members, I am sure you will have an unparalleled experience at the fourth iteration of the Shishukunj MUN!
-I look forward to meeting you this September!
+I look forward to meeting you this October!

 Best regards
 **Maansi Goyal**